kyoheiu/ltd/README.md

 ## features
 - Store items as single JSON file for each `ou` in `items` directory, which is mounted to the Docker container.
 - No tags, no categories.
-Just colors.
-Click/tap the dot on the right to change the color of the item. (`default -> green -> yellow -> red -> default`)
+Just colored symbol.
+Click/tap the symbol on the right to change the color of the item. (`default -> green -> yellow -> red -> default`)
 - Sortable.
 (Only in the left-most tab)
 - Built-in LDAP authentication.
 Items are managed based on the `ou`: For instance, if your DN is `cn=user,ou=people,dc=example,dc=com` you can manage items in the `people.json`.
 However, you will not be able to view items in `users.json`, which can only be accessed by those with `ou=users`.